udhos/blog/_posts/2025-10-21-context-canceled-en.md

 2. `context.WithCancelCause` was added in Go 1.20.
 Libraries predating that version are likely to fail to provide a cause when cancelling their contexts.
 Hence, be prepared to deal with unexpected `context canceled` errors from those libraries.

-3. The HTTP server from the standard library is known for cancelling contexts with a cause.
+3. The HTTP server from the standard library is known for cancelling contexts without providing the cause.
 But there is hope for the future (see the issue below).

 # References